redox-os/website/content/news/rsoc-dwrr.md

 ## Scheduler

-After setting up RedoxOS and ensuring it builds, check out this kernel [MR](https://gitlab.redox-os.org/redox-os/kernel/-/merge_requests/539), and the all the related MR's mentioned in the first comment.
+After setting up RedoxOS and ensuring it builds, check out [this kernel MR](https://gitlab.redox-os.org/redox-os/kernel/-/merge_requests/539), and all the related MR's mentioned in the first comment.

 For anyone trying to test it, you have to clone the repositories of `redox_syscall` and `libredox` libraries (given in the related MRs) into `recipes/core`